dferndz/myreactcv/README.md

 In the Authentication tab, scroll down to Authorized domains and add your app's domain.

+#### Get your own api key to add to enviroment

+Even when configuring your own firebase backend, you need an api key for each user that connects a web app to your firebase account.
+To obtain an api key, go to http://your.domain.com/get-api and sign in with google to obtain an api key.

+## Developing locally

 ### `yarn start`

 Runs the app in the development mode.<br />